 Hello there, everyone, and happy weekend!
-Now in the past we invented the wondrous Ham and Jam Sandwiches, so we felt it only natural to take this to its logical conclusion (i.e. make the brilliant combination into a different type of food).
+Now in the past we invented the wondrous ham and jam sandwiches, so we felt it only natural to take this to its logical conclusion (i.e. make the brilliant combination into a different type of food).

 We did think about adding spam to the list of ingredients (and cornflakes) but, frankly, why should you ruin the whole enterprise with that guff?

-Ham and Jam Soup!
+The Badness of Ham and Jam Soup

 Whilst it’s heating up, shred the ham and fling it into the mix, before adding the jam.
 Mix it all together as violently as possibly, whilst adding in:

 Now, when this thing is finished it’s not going to look good.
 In truth, it kind of looks like a very disgusting cow pat from a very poorly cow.

 The dish is a popular soup at dinner parties and you can wow guests by adding additional glitz and glamour (such as sticking fireworks into the soup, and then setting them off as you serve).